 For example, imagine putting an omnichannel marketing automation workflow in place and having the channels automatically selected based on how the customer engaged with them in the past.
 Or perhaps a workflow automatically reordering itself to send the perfect message that will best resonate with your customer based on how they’ve shopped or browsed recently.
 Not only that, but your data will automatically update and learn based on how your customer behaves over time, the more data it compiles, the better it becomes.

 Machine learning in ecommerce is here to stay.
 As we discussed, it has some powerful applications in ecommerce.
+If you would want to grow the efficiency of your e-commerce operations, you may be interested in checking out this Machine Learning Course.

 More and more ecommerce retailers are embracing machine learning and deriving much value from it.
 For businesses looking to automate tedious, labour-intensive and costly manual processes, machine learning can be a huge asset.
 It can empower online retailers with meaningful insights about their customers.